ALIHEBA/ML_CS229_Stanford/README.md

 A cost function measures how much error in the model is in terms of ability to estimate the relationship between  x  and  y .
 We can measure the accuracy of our hypothesis function by using a cost function.
 This takes an average difference of observed dependent variable in the given the dataset and those predicted by the hypothesis function.
 ![image](https://user-images.githubusercontent.com/43907156/164891030-09b94e5d-2d33-433d-bacf-85c006255afe.png)

+#Heatmap
+According to the Oxford dictionary, a heatmap (or heat map) is “a representation of data in the form of a map or diagram in which data values are represented as colors”.
+One of the most effective ways to express a heatmap that can be used on mathematical models is through the use of matrices where each cell represents a square portion of space in a given measuring distance system and the colors represent the intensity of the studied event that happened on each cell mapped.